kernelism/ChokeSpeare/README.md

 ![deepnnoutput.png](./assets/deepnnoutput.png)

 It did achieve a lower result, but I think its fair to assume that some randomness is causing this coincidental drop.
-This is a classic case of you don't have enough of a dataset to read any complex feature through deep neural nets.
+This is a classic case of "you don't have enough of a dataset to read any complex feature through deep neural nets."

 Here are some predictions anyway.
 ```